 One of the most important herbs in the treatment of malaria upon which the 2015 award of the Nobel Prize for Physiology or Medicine is based, Qing Hao (Artemisia annua), has been used in Chinese traditional medicine for malaria at least 2000 years.
 Not surprisingly, Qing Hao is now considered very important in the treatment of Lyme and its coinfections (especially Babesia).

 Regarding Lyme diseases, there are several alternative protocol, including Cowden’s, White’s, Zhang’s and other Botanical Therapies.
 Since Lyme diseases manifest numerous neurological complications, Chinese Neuro-scalp acupuncture is more beneficial -although case by case.
-In our clinic we recommend Zhang’s Chinese herb protocol in combination with our special Chinese Neuro-scalp acupuncture.
+In our clinic we have in combination with Zhang’s Chinese herb protocol, we have helped many patients with our unique Chinese Neuro-scalp acupuncture.